Cunk on Earth

-Cunk on Earth is a British mockumentary television series produced by Charlie Brooker.
+Cunk on Earth is a British mockumentary television series produced by Charlie Brooker for the BBC and Netflix.
 The series stars Diane Morgan as Philomena Cunk, an ill-informed investigative reporter, a character who previously starred on Charlie Brooker's Weekly Wipe and Cunk on Britain.
 The series was acclaimed by critics, with many praising Morgan's deadpan delivery.
-It premiered on BBC Two on 19 September 2022, and was released on Netflix on 31 January 2023.
+It premiered in the United Kingdom on BBC Two on 20 September 2022, and was released in the United States on Netflix on 31 January 2023.

-Plot
+For her performance in the series, Morgan was nominated for the British Academy Television Award for Best Female Comedy Performance.